dramagods/docker-workshop/README.md

 # Credits

-This workshop was prepared by [harbur.io](http://harbur.io), under MIT License.
+This workshop was prepared by Alfonso Gonzalez based on harbur docker workshop[harbur.io](http://harbur.io), under MIT License.
 Feel free to fork and improve.